I3A-NavSys/utrafman_sim/docs/install.md

    e) Confirm your selections and continue the installation process.

-5. Once MATLAB is installed, you can delete the instalation file and the `matlabinstaller` folder.
+5. Once MATLAB is installed, you can delete the installation file and the `matlabinstaller` folder.

 6. Open MATLAB.
-In Windows start the application.
+In Windows, start the application.
 In Ubuntu, execute `matlab` in a terminal.

->If Matlab indicates that there is a new release available and prompts you to update, click on "Don't Show Again."
+>If Matlab indicates a new release is available and prompts you to update, click on "Don't Show Again."

 7. Select **HOME > ENVIRONMENT tile > Preferences**.
-In the panel of the left select **ROS Toolbox**.
+In the panel on the left, select **ROS Toolbox**.
 Click on **Open ROS Toolbox Preferences**.

-8. In the **ROS Toolbox Preferences** dialog box set the path to your Python installation.
+8. In the **ROS Toolbox Preferences** dialog box, set the path to your Python installation.
 Typical values may be: